UN reveals rights abuse at thriving markets in North Korea

-SEOUL, South Korea (AP) - A U.N. report says North Koreans working in hundreds of capitalistic-style markets are often abused and forced to engage in bribery to survive.
+SEOUL, South Korea (AP) - North Koreans working in hundreds of thriving markets that sprung up with the failure of the country’s public system for distributing basic goods are often abused and forced to resort to bribery to survive, according to a U.N. report released Tuesday.

-The U.N.
-Human Rights Office said in a report released Tuesday that a failed public distribution system in North Korea has led to the rise of market activities over the past two decades.

-But it says a lack of adequate reforms and an uncertain legal environment at these markets mean that many people face a host of human rights violations and must use bribes to avoid arrest, detention and abuse.
+North Korea is officially socialist but has overlooked some market activities since the public rationing system collapsed amid an economic crisis and devastating famine in the mid-1990s.

+Poor state reform measures and a broadly worded criminal code, however, mean that officials are able to extort money and other favors from people working at the informal markets by using the threat of arrest and detention, the U.N.
+Human Rights Office said in a report.

+“People in (North Korea) are trapped in a vicious cycle, in which the failure of the state to provide for life’s basic necessities forces them to turn to rudimentary markets where they face a host of human rights violations in an uncertain legal environment,” the U.N. office said in a separate news release.

-It says its report is based on 214 firsthand accounts of North Koreans who resettled in South Korea.
+The U.N. office said its report is based on 214 first-hand accounts of North Koreans who escaped from their homeland and resettled in South Korea.
+It said it has no access to North Korea to independently investigate its human rights condition.

-The report says people in North Korea “are trapped in a vicious cycle.”
+North Korea is extremely sensitive to any outside criticism of its rights record, calling it a provocation aimed at slandering its government, which has been run by the same family for about 70 years.

+After its public distribution system broke down, North Korea took steps to legalize and regulate some of its thriving markets.
+The steps include charging rent for stalls, controlling prices and monitoring what products are for sale in markets.
+But the U.N. report said the government steps have not been deep-rooted.

 Copyright © 2019 The Washington Times, LLC.